A Costly Decision

 In effect, the whole thing could have been foreseeable, as the Washington Post argued on January 14th 2016, that "Flint [had] spent years under emergency manager control, a person whose primary charge appears to have been cutting costs."

 However, that's the benefit of hindsight, since the economizing aspect wasn't to the fore when Mayor Dayne Walling turned off the supply from Detroit on April 25th 2014.
-At that point it was promoted as a return to self-sufficiency for Flint, with the Mayor commenting: “It’s a historic moment for the city of Flint to return to its roots and use our own river as our drinking water supply."
+At that point, it was promoted as a return to self-sufficiency for Flint, with the Mayor commenting: “It’s a historic moment for the city of Flint to return to its roots and use our own river as our drinking water supply."

 The fact is, that the city had found itself on the horns of a dilemma.
-It had made the decision in 2013 to drop the Detroit supply in favor of a new, cheaper provider, the Karegnondi Water Authority, which was intending to source its supply from Lake Huron, the same source as Detroit.
+It had made the decision in 2013 to drop the Detroit supply in favour of a new, cheaper provider, the Karegnondi Water Authority, which was intending to source its supply from Lake Huron, the same source as Detroit.

 With the Karegnondi provision not ready, and Detroit preparing to turn off the flow in March 2014, Flint had little option but to choose an ultimately catastrophic option, if its inhabitants were to have any supply at all.